TrackerControl/tracker-control-android/README.md

 *If you have missing features or bugs, join the [community](#communities), use the [issue tracker](https://github.com/OxfordHCC/tracker-control-android/issues), or contact Konrad directly (<hello@trackercontrol.org>)!*

-TrackerControl allows users to monitor and control the widespread, ongoing, hidden data collection in mobile apps about user behaviour ('tracking').
+TrackerControl is an Android app that allows users to monitor and control the widespread, ongoing, hidden data collection in mobile apps about user behaviour ('tracking').

 <p align="center">